EricaFer/ECA-UFRJ/README.md

 <br>

-📕 Material from the classes I took at Control and Automation Engineering at the Federal University of Rio de Janeiro
+📕 Material from the classes I took at Control and Automation Engineering at the Federal University of Rio de Janeiro.

 <br>